Bug Report #3817

 Later, I have to add the Item as a _belongs_to relationship to a Detail model.

 The Detail model fails to save(), because the non-nullable field `item_id` is filled with $item->pk(), which is NULL.

 I believe _object[_primary_key] and _primary_key_value should be set separately, with _primary_key_value always being updated if it's empty, regardless of the status of $data[_primary_key].

-#6 Updated by Martino di Filippo over 2 years ago
+#6 Updated by Martino di Filippo about 3 years ago

 I don't know why it has decided to close this bug report automatically, I didn't do it.

 I just issued a pull request, which is here: https://github.com/kohana/orm/pull/37